Floorp-Projects/Floorp/gfx/webrender/doc/text-rendering.md

  - Old world: Each pixel has four values: `color.r`, `color.g`, `color.b`, and `color.a`.
  - New world: Each pixel has *six* values: `color.r`, `color.a_r`, `color.g`, `color.a_g`, `color.b`, and `color.a_b`.

-In such a world we can define a component-alpha-aware opererator "over":
+In such a world we can define a component-alpha-aware operator "over":

 ```glsl
 vec6 over_comp(vec6 src, vec6 dest) {